 Tetracyclines are an old class of antibiotics.
 They got their name for their chemical structure which contains four hexagonal rings.
 Tetracyclines are derived from a species of Streptomyces bacteria.

 Tetracycline antibiotics are bacteriostatic agents and work by inhibiting the bacterial protein synthesis via interaction with the 30S subunit of the bacterial ribosome.
 Tetracyclines are effective against a wide variety of microorganisms, including spirochetes, atypical bacteria, rickettsia, and amebic parasites.

 Current applications of tetracyclines include treatment of peptic ulcer disease as part of a multi-drug regimen, infections of the respiratory tract, cholera, Rocky Mountain spotted fever, Lyme disease, typhus, prophylaxis of traveler’s diarrhea, malaria prophylaxis.
 Their most common current use is in the treatment of acne vulgaris and rosacea.

 Tetracyclines side effects

-Common side effects associated with tetracyclines include cramps or burning of the stomach, diarrhea, sore mouth or tongue.
+Common side effects associated with tetracyclines include stomach cramps, diarrhea, nausea, vomiting, esophageal ulceration, sore mouth or tongue.
 Tetracyclines can cause skin photosensitivity, which increases the risk of sunburn under exposure to UV light.
 This may be of particular importance for those intending to take on holidays long-term doxycycline as a malaria prophylaxis.